jdc4429/GPT-SoVITS-V2ProPlus-Windows/README.md

 ## Install:<br>

-If you don't have Visual Studio installed, then install this: [Visual Studio 2017](https://aka.ms/vs/17/release/vc_redist.x86.exe)
+If you don't have Visual Studio or the redist package installed, then install this: [Visual Studio 2017](https://aka.ms/vs/17/release/vc_redist.x86.exe)

 Link to Qwen3-TTS package: https://github.com/jdc4429/Qwen3-TTS-Windows